scriptweaver1/site/scripts/bunny-gym.md

 Yes, I imagine since you got here you might have done a fair bit more cardio than average! **[Laugh]**

 But really, do you have any specific training in mind?
-I am willing to do *anything* you ask fof me
+I am willing to do **anything** you ask of me

 Aerobic, anaerobic, endurance, any of that interest you?